Studies

 Master Theses

-The students finish their MA programme with a Master thesis.
+The students complete their MA programme with a Master thesis.
 The presentations by the students are open to the public – the dates are published in our agenda.

-The abstracts of all theses are published as a brochure at the end of each year:
+The abstracts of all theses are published in a brochure at the end of each year:

 Bachelor